alicefinidori/tha-de/README.md

 As mentioned in the initial assumptions, the data loading is expected to happen ad-hoc, and should not allow to import duplicated data.
 Therefore, for this exercise, the data is to be updated manually via a data loading script in this repository.
 A potential improvement would be to automate this import (see enhancements at the end of this file).

-The data loading script can be executed by running the following commands
+The data loading script can be executed by running the following commands in the root directory of this project:
 ```commandline
 pip install -r data_loading/requirements.txt
 python data_loading/data_loading.py